Open marriage: Health concerns

-Engaging in sex with a greater number of partners increases risk of contracting sexually transmitted diseases.
+Studies in the 1970s found that engaging in sex with a greater number of partners increases risk of contracting sexually transmitted diseases.
 These concerns do not apply to open marriage alone, which would affect only 1 to 6 percent of the married population.
 A 1985 study found that 33 percent of male swingers and 10 percent of female swingers claimed to actively fear this risk.

-In another study, sexually transmitted diseases topped the list of disadvantages of swinging, and 58 percent of swingers expressed some fear of HIV/AIDS.
+In a 1992 study, sexually transmitted diseases topped the list of disadvantages of swinging, and 58 percent of swingers expressed some fear of HIV/AIDS.

-Some couples have decided to drop out of open marriage lifestyles and become sexually monogamous in response to HIV/AIDS.
+In the 1990s some couples decided to drop out of open marriage lifestyles and become sexually monogamous in response to HIV/AIDS.

-The risk of sexually transmitted diseases can be greatly reduced by practicing safer sex.
-However, the percentage of people in open marriages who practice safer sex remains disputed.
-Anecdotal observations range from claiming no one at a swing event practiced safer sex to claiming everyone at an event practiced safer sex.
+A 1998 study found that the risk of sexually transmitted diseases can be greatly reduced by practicing safer sex.
+However, the percentage of people in open marriages who practice safer sex remained disputed.
+Anecdotal observations ranged from claiming no one at a swing event practiced safer sex to claiming everyone at an event practiced safer sex.
 A survey of swingers found that "Over 62% said that they had changed their behaviors because of the AIDS scare.
 The two most frequently mentioned changes were being more selective with whom they swung and practicing safer sex (e.g., using condoms).
 Almost 7% said they had quit swinging because of the AIDS epidemic.
 Finally, one third said that they had not changed any of their habits, and, of these respondents, more than a third said nothing, not even AIDS, would get them to change."

-Although a majority of swingers reported changing their behaviors in response to HIV/AIDS, some chose to become more selective in choosing partners rather than adopting safer sex practices.
-Greater selectivity in choosing partners is not a reliable means of reducing the spread of HIV/AIDS.
-Many people are not aware they are infected, and no outwards signs of infection may be visible.
-One psychological study suggests people may not be particularly good at detecting lies about HIV status.

-Remarkably, one-third of swingers flatly rejected the idea of changing their behaviors in response to HIV/AIDS.
-These finding suggest people involved in open marriages may indeed be at somewhat greater risk of sexually transmitted diseases, including HIV/AIDS.

 Psychological factors

-Several authors consider open marriages to be psychologically damaging.
-They claim sexual non-monogamy proves too difficult for most couples to manage, and their relationships suffer as a consequence.
-These authors contend that sexual non-monogamy provokes jealousy in couples.
-This disrupts couples' sense of security in their relationships and interferes with their sense of intimacy.
-Consequently, these authors view open marriage as a "failed" lifestyle.
+Several authors from 1974 to 2000 considered open marriages to be psychologically damaging.

+A 1974 study found that some swinger couples experience problems and report that open marriage contributed to their divorces.

-Other studies have found that couples report high levels of satisfaction and enjoy long-lasting open marriages.
-Other couples drop out of the open marriage lifestyle and return to sexual monogamy.
+Studies in the 1980s found that couples report high levels of satisfaction and enjoy long-lasting open marriages.
+A 1995 study found that some couples drop out of the open marriage lifestyle and return to sexual monogamy.
 These couples may continue to view open marriage as a valid lifestyle for others, but not for themselves.

-Still other couples experience problems and report that open marriage contributed to their divorces.